nduytg/home-docker-registry/README.md

 127.0.0.1:6379>
 ```

-Important notes for Redis configuration
+Important notes for Redis configuration to make it work with multiple replicas
 * Need to set a HTTP secret
 * Set storage.cache.blobdescriptor: redis
 * Set redis addr in registry configuration